 Persons requesting assistance

-throughout the year must contact her for an appointment
+throughout the year must contact us for an appointment

 and fill out the request form in full.